Origins-Eternity/Sanity-Prequel/README.md

 [![This is an image](https://cf.way2muchnoise.eu/versions/1134090.svg)](https://www.curseforge.com/minecraft/mc-mods/sanity-prequel/files)
 [![This is an image](https://cf.way2muchnoise.eu/full_1134090_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/sanity-prequel)
 ## Introduction
 **Inspired by the [Sanity: Descent Into Madness](https://github.com/croissantnova/SanityDescentIntoMadness) mod, players will gain some bad effects when in low sanity.
 Textures modified from Sanity: Descent Into Madness by croissantnova ([consent](https://s21.ax1x.com/2025/02/02/pEZa9S0.png)).
-Sound effects provided by [Zapsplat](https://www.zapsplat.com).**
+Sound effects provided by [Zapsplat](https://www.zapsplat.com).
+Since _version 1.3.3_, you need Baubles mod as dependency.**
-## Features
+## Content
-**Most feature support custom configurations.
-Turn to mod's config file for more information. _Since version 1.3.3, you need Baubles mod as dependency._**
+**This mod adds a garland, an umbrella, and a potion of composure to the game.
+The following are their feature descriptions.**
 ### Garland
 **Each garland has 60 durability in total, use any small flowers to craft it.
 Water, fire, lightning, and explosion can lead to damage it while wearing on head.
 (Equipped in armor or baubles slot)**
 ### Umbrella